 The Accelerated Degree Program is a course of study leading to a Bachelor of Science in Nursing and is designed for individuals who have a previously earned degree in another field and would like to pursue a career in nursing.
 Students in this program must complete all of the non-nursing requirements by transfer credit from their first degree, completion of coursework at the University of Delaware or by transfer of pre-approved equivalent courses from other accredited institutions.
-The program begins in the fall with two courses which are offered in a web-enhanced format.
+The program begins in the fall with one course which is offered in a distance learning format.
 Students will be required to come to campus for course examinations.
 If a student is unable to relocate until beginning full time study in January, special testing arrangements may be made on an individual basis.
 In January, students begin their full time studies with a five week winter session.
 Coursework continues in the spring semester, followed by a ten week summer session, the fall semester, and concludes with the following January winter session.
 All pre-requisite science courses must be completed successfully prior to the first fall nursing course.
+Students are required to meet all immunization, safety and CPR requirements prior to clinical coursework and direct patient care.
+Additional requirements for clinical education may be required by the healthcare agency to which a student is assigned.
+Students are expected to provide their own transportation to all required clinical experiences.